MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/cache-schema-data.md

 One area that may not seem intuitive is how options for choice columns are tracked.
 This is a good example to understand the `HasChanged` property.

-When a new option is added to an choice column, the following data in the hierarchy will be returned with the `RetrieveMetadataChangesResponse.EntityMetadata` property:
+When a new option is added to a choice column, the following data in the hierarchy will be returned with the `RetrieveMetadataChangesResponse.EntityMetadata` property:

 #### [SDK for .NET](#tab/sdk)